Nevvman18/rs41-nfw/README.md

 <br>

 Incoming features:
-* Document the hardware of `RSM425` revision - it works flawlessly with the RS41-NFW, however, I don't have one yet that I can study on.
-If you have one, please contact me.
+* Document the hardware of `RSM425` revision - it works flawlessly with the RS41-NFW, however, I don't have one yet that I can study on. **If you have one, please contact me.**
-* Somehow get the RPM411 to work

 ## People responsible for this project